-In South Carolina, Interstate 73 will begin at U.S. 17 in Myrtle Beach, using S.C.
-22, the Conway Bypass / Veterans Highway.
-Interstate 74 will go northeast via the Carolina Bays Parkway (S.C.
+Within the Palmetto State, Interstate 73 will begin at U.S. 17 in Myrtle Beach, using S.C.
+22 along the Conway Bypass / Veterans Highway.
+Interstate 74 will go northeast via Carolina Bays Parkway (S.C.
 31) and NC 211 to Whiteville, North Carolina.
 I-73 will turn northwest via U.S. 501 and U.S. 1 to the North Carolina State Line.
 I-73 would meet a proposed eastern extension of I-20 near Marion, South Carolina.
 I-73/74 were originally slated to begin in Charleston under the 1991 legislation, but it was moved back to Myrtle Beach as a result of 1995 and 1998 actions.
 These actions were the result of Governor Mark Sanford, then 1st District U.S. representative.
 Gov. Sanford heeded the objections of residents in both Charleston and Georgetown Counties relating to historical and ecological impacts that may incur with the construction of Interstate 73.
 These legislative actions were reconsidered in 2004, but unchanged, reaffirming that I-73 will not continue south of Myrtle Beach.
 No southern extension to the I-73 high priority corridor was included in the 2005 Safe, Accountable, Flexible, Efficient Transportation Equity Act – A Legacy for Users (SAFETEA-LU); however, a significant sum of money was appropriated in that bill to I-73 north of Myrtle Beach in South Carolina.

 A 2003 article in The Sun News (Myrtle Beach) indicated that state officials touted a southward extension of Interstate 73 to Georgetown, potentially in the overall U.S. 17-701 corridor, and ultimately to I-26 in Berkeley County.
 In 2003, funding of the South Carolina segment of I-73 was inserted into the federal budget by U.S. Rep. Henry Brown, R-SC in the form of $3 million pertaining to preliminary studies.
 The new routing would not affect Charleston County and would avoid U.S. 701, site of the previous I-73 proposed alignment.
 These areas are important in that they relate to the population proportion of those who opposed the original routing.
 With all of that stated, the U.S. 701 corridor was in need of improvements such as widening.
 Funding for this and other related projects however was not readily available and thus the discussion of extending I- 73 southward grew out of the funding debate as the designation would allow U.S. 701 related projects to receive federal funding.
 Other environmental concerns and objections from additional conservationists continued opposite proponents of Interstate 73 progress with their agenda.1